FirelyTeam/firely-docs/vonk/releasenotes/upgrade.rst

 #.
 Pull the latest image for Vonk: ``> docker pull simplifier/vonk``
 #.
 Check the :ref:`vonk_releasenotes` for any new settings that you may want to apply or change from their defaults, and apply that to the ``environment`` setting in the docker-compose file.
 #.
 Check the :ref:`vonk_releasenotes` for any action that you need to take specifically for this upgrade.
 #.
 Create a backup of your current databases, both the main Resource database and the Administration database.
-(See :ref:`configure_repository` and your docker-compose file to find the details on where your databases are).
+See :ref:`configure_repository` and your docker-compose file to find the details on where your databases are.
 #.
 Start the new version (see :ref:`use_docker` for the various commands to run the Vonk container).
 #.
 Vonk will now do several upgrade tasks, during which any web request will be responded to with 423 - Locked: